signum-network/CIPs/SIP/sip-44.md

 Although, Smart Contracts do not have separated Account Information like common accounts have, this SRC can be applied as description for Smart Contracts also.
 This way, interaction with smart contracts could have upfront sending validation also.

+### Alias Forwarding

+The combination of the `al` field, even allows Smart Contracts to have _mutable_ information attached to it.
+It's entirely feasible, that the contract has its _immutable_ description according to this specification and links further _mutable_ information via an alias to it.

 ## Backwards Compatibility
 This proposal is backwards compatible.
 If a profile does not provide such information further processing of those is skipped and has no impact on either protocol or similar.
 This SRC is intended for Application Layer (Layer 2) only.